Saint Georges Crypt Leeds 1968

 We were directly opposite the Natural History and the V&A museums.
 Such an uplifting creative spot.
 I spent many hours at lunch time walking the corridors of the both of these buildings.

-I started experimenting using front and back projection screens.
-I was invited and subsequently became a lecturer in 'special projects' at the RCA when my course finished.
+I started experimenting using front projection screens.
+I was invited and subsequently became a lecturer in 'special projects' at the Royal College of Art when my course finished.
 At this same time I won an award of ‘Photographer of the year’ from the Telegraph Magazine.
 This gave me the opportunity to travel and work for their weekend supplements.

-So in 1972 my life as a freelance photographer had begun, my sparce income supplemented by a few days lecturing at the RCA and London College of Printing.
+So in 1972 my life as a freelance photographer had begun, my sparce income supplemented by a few days lecturing at the RCA in 1974 and London College of Printing in 1975.
 My role at the LCP was titled 'Lecturer in Alternative Processes' and enabled me to experiment further on projects such as Platinum printing.

 I began shooting a large amount of record sleeves as well as commissions for the Sunday Times and Telegraph supplements which took up the first half of the 1970’s. and I still continued travelling to photograph circuses.